When you stop expecting people to be perfect, you can like them for who they are. ― Donald Miller

 #14.
 The Gun Enthusiast

 As you may have already guessed, the gun enthusiast has at least 3 guns plus several alternative survival weapons.
-He knows all about the gun grab and how all the guns can get confiscated in case of Martial Law.
 His mantra is that as long as he has a gun by his side, he’s covered.

 - they’re very good with guns, obviously, as they’re typically doing regular target practice